WMBao/mulACS/README.md

 The link above points to the report webpage (in Chinese) with implementation details.

+(Possibly a device may need some time loading the fonts for the first time.)

 ## Contribution
 Focus on Android Bluetooth implementation, RFID&LCD module test, code for Arduino (microcontroller), mechanical structure development, demo video and report webpage.